Addons

 Overview

-Using Addons
+Using addons

 When the app runs, environment variables contain the necessary information to access the addon.

-connection string that can be used to connect to the database.
+connection string for the database.

 -